 As well as helping project teams with their documentation and publishing user guidance, technical writers across government are starting to evolve their role.

 For example, at GDS we’re introducing writing guidance and standards for developer documentation.
 We’re also building a community to support anyone doing technical writing across government.
 You can find the community on the cross-government Slack at #technical-writing and on Basecamp.
-Comment below if you’d like an invitation to the Basecamp group.
+Comment below if you work within the UK government and you’d like an invitation to the Basecamp group.

 GDS is recruiting for more technical writers.
 Visit the Civil Service jobs board to find out more and apply.